gamemaker1/office-text-extractor/README.md

 - [`file-type`](https://www.npmjs.com/package/file-type) - to detect the mime type of files
 - [`decompress`](https://www.npmjs.com/package/decompress) - to unzip files
 - [`read-chunk`](https://www.npmjs.com/package/read-chunk) - to read chunks of data from large files

+A big thank you to the contributors of these projects.

 ## Installation